NBISweden/workshop-reproducible-research/docs/singularity.md

 Notice that a few directories have been created (as you will recognize from the Snakemake tutorial), and most important, the `results/` directory is now filled with result files!
 Good thing we mounted that directory.

+!!! tip
+    Here we run the Snakemake workflow in one container.
+Snakemake also supports running each single rule in its own singularity container on different compute nodes.

 Before we exit, just a side-note.
 Run `ls $HOME`.
 See that a directory `ncbi` is created by the workflow.
 This is a side-effect of the `fastq-dump` program.
 Now that we ran with `--containall` it is no big deal.
 However, without that option, the `ncbi` directory would have appeared in you `$HOME` on the host system.
 Another good reason to always attempt to contain the container as much as possible!
 Ok, go ahead and exit the container.
 Check the host `results` directory, where you will find the result files (like `supplementary_material.pdf`) safely stored!

 That's all folks.

 ## Cleaning up